Racopokemon/ImageSort/README.md

   * Remove the option where to place the delete-folder, I used it 0 times
   * Add the option to replace all move operations with copy operations (context sensitive, make a BUTTON for it)
 * Typing keys will select the first element starting with this letter in the list!
+* ***Bug right now: When the browser window automatically appears, the selected folder is never inserted into the text field or the prefs - what is going wrong here?***
+* ***Bug right now: Type D: into the search bar in the Launcher - youll end inside our current working directory, what is going on here??***s
+* ***There are micro-lags when just -clicking- a folder with a lot of tiles.
+What is this supposed to be?***
+* ***Enter key doesnt work in the folder view, backspace doesn't either (esc ofc also not)***

 ## Gallery
 * General